alphaeron/congen/README.md

 - Node.js 18+ and npm (for frontend)
 - Gradle 8+
 - Docker
-- Minikube and kubectl (for local Kubernetes deployment/testing)
+- Minikube and kubectl (for local Kubernetes deployment/testing, automatically used by Gradle tasks)

 ### Backend
 See [backend/README.md](backend/README.md) for full instructions.